Exploratory-Data-Analyses/sea-level-prediction/README.md

 - **figures/**: Generated plots/visualizations from the scripts.
   - `forecast.jpg`: Visualization of the sea level predictions.
+  - - `sea-level-recent.jpg`: Visualization of the current sea level.

 - **scripts/**: Python scripts for data processing and analysis.
   - `analysis.py`: Main script for performing the analysis and generating plots.